skyzh/mini-lsm/mini-lsm-book/src/week1-06-write-path.md

 src/mem_table.rs
 ```

 You will need to modify `LSMStorageInner::force_flush_next_imm_memtable` and `MemTable::flush`.
 In `LSMStorageInner::open`, you will need to create the LSM database directory if it does not exist.
-To flush a memtable to the disk, we will need to do two things:
+To flush a memtable to the disk, we will need to do three things:

 * Select a memtable to flush.
 * Create an SST file corresponding to a memtable.